 \subsection{Application of BOEFT}

 BOEFT exploits the energy hierarchy between heavy quarks and the light degrees of freedom (LDF: light quarks and gluons) of QCD.
 The heavy quarks are static and supply a color source, while the different configurations of the LDF identify different static energies and are characterised by the quantum numbers of the LDF.
 In addition to isospin and baryon number, the most important quantum number is the projection of the total angular momentum $\vec{K}$ of the LDF along the axis joining two static color sources, and is labeled as $k^{PC}$, where $k(k+1)$ are the eigenvalues of $|\vec{K}|^2$.
+We note that for hidden-bottom tetraquarks, LDF comprises of a pair of light quark-antiquark, and thus its baryon number is $0$.
 The static energies are functions of $r$ and are labeled by BO quantum numbers, $\Lambda_\eta^\sigma$, which are representations of the cylindrical symmetry group.
 BO quantum numbers are good quantum numbers in the static limit, whereas $k^{PC}$ are good quantum numbers only at short distances where the spherical symmetry gets recovered. $\Lambda_\eta^\sigma$ is directly related to $k^{PC}$: $\Lambda\leq k$ and is represented by Greek letters, $\Sigma, \Pi, ...$, when it takes values $0, 1, ...$; for an exotic state containing $\bar{Q}Q$, $\eta$ is denoted by $g$ and $u$ when $CP$ is $+1$ and $-1$, respectively; and $\sigma$ is the eigenvalue of the reflection operator with respect to a plane passing through the static quark-antiquark axis.
 The static energies labeled by $\Lambda_\eta^\sigma$ can be plugged into the coupled Schr\"odinger equations in the framework of BOEFT to extract the spectrum of XYZ states.